 SDG&E and SoCalGas have proposed a minor modification to Section 95856(d)(4) to ensure that restrictions on transfers to compliance accounts do not preclude entities from meeting the deadline for surrender of annual compliance obligations.
 The minor modification confirms that there will be no restrictions on transfers to compliance accounts during the last two business days before the deadline:

-Transfers to compliance accounts may be restricted during the time the tracking system is processing the surrender of the annual compliance obligation.
+Transfers to compliance accounts may be restricted during the time the tracking system is processing the surrender of the annual compliance obligation, except that there shall be no restrictions during the last two business days before each deadline for surrender of annual compliance obligations.

 Section 95894(b)(1)(A): Transfer to Natural Gas Supplier Accounts